 Any external speakers you invite on-campus, whether for an event or activity on behalf of your CSP, must be approved by the Union.
 This is a legal requirement of the College so the necessary process must be followed.

-The Union offers a range of externally-run first aid courses throughout the academic year for CSPs who require a basic competency to carry out their activities safety.
+Their are a number of external providers that run first aid courses throughout the year for those who require a basic competency to carry out their activities safety.

 To learn more about the first aid courses we recommend, visit the First Aid page on the Union website.

 Management Group Committee/ Constituent Union Commitee: Your MG Chair/CU Committee is trained to help you with this topic.
 Please find your relevant contact here.